Travel guide

 Frequently asked questions about eSIM and physical SIM simultaneously

-Can I have data active on both SIMs at the same time?
+Can I have active data on both SIMs at the same time?

 Does the travel eSIM work as a second line without touching my physical SIM?

 Exactly.
-A travel eSIM like those from PuraSim is installed as a second line directly on your phone's eSIM chip.
+A travel eSIM like those from PuraSim is installed as a second line directly onto your phone's eSIM chip.
 Your physical SIM remains intact with your local number, and the eSIM gives you local data at your destination without roaming, without changing cards, and without additional costs on your usual line.

 Marc González Sáez